 Chartered Legal Executive Apprenticeship

-This Apprenticeship Standard was developed as a five-year programme leading to qualification as a Chartered Legal Executive, but exemptions from some of the content are available for candidates who already have a Paralegal Apprenticeship, a number of CILEx Level 3 units or a law degree.
+This Apprenticeship Standard was developed as a five-year programme leading to qualification as a Chartered Legal Executive, but exemptions from some of the content are available for candidates who have already achieved a CILEx Level 3 Professional Diploma in Law & Practice or a law degree.

 Who is this apprenticeship for

 This programme is appropriate for candidates who have already studied law and worked (or are working) in a legal environment.
-This includes people who have completed the Paralegal Apprenticeship, some or all of the CILEx Level 3 Professional Diploma in Law and Practice or who are law graduates.
+This includes people who have completed the CILEx Level 3 Professional Diploma in Law and Practice or who are law graduates.
 It is not recommended for school leavers in their first role in a legal organisation.
 Further information is provided in the Candidate selection tab below.

 Anyone embarking on the CLE Apprenticeship must be in a role which meets CILEx Regulation’s requirements for qualifying employment during the final years of their apprenticeship.